dpstart/AI-project/README.md

 3a.
 If success, the jwttoken is returned;
 3b.
 If failure, Unauthorized or general Internal Server Error;

-## SERVER : Course Creation ( /API/courses (POST))
+## SERVER : Course Creation

-TODO
+- To add a new course an authentication as professor is required;
+- Sending a CourseDTO inside the body of a POST to "/API/courses" will create the course if the name and the acronime aren't already used by other courses;
+- The response will contain the updated DTO (retrieves the Course entity from the database and maps it back to a CourseDTO, used to avoid potential changes in saveing the new entity in the db)
+- CourseDTO structure:
+        {
+                "name":"Applicazioni Internet",
+                "acronime":"AI",
+                "max": optional (int)
+                "min": 1 ore above
+                "enabled": optional (boolean)
+        }

-## SERVER : Course Managament (settings, share, remove, update)
+## SERVER : Course Managament (remove, update, share, enable/disable)

-TODO
+### Remove:

+- To delete a course the user needs to be authenticated as a professor teaching in it;
+- Sending an empty DELETE to "/API/courses/{name}" will delete the course, if it exists;
+- The course can't be deleted if it is enabled (meaning VMs can be used in that moment);
+- Deleting the course implies deleting all of its VM images;
+- Teams, Assignments and Homeworks are mainteined to allow data recovery.

 ### Update:

+- To modify a course the user needs to be authenticated as a professor teaching in it;
+- Sending a CourseDTO inside the body of a POST to "/API/courses/update" will modify the course settings of the given course, if it exists;
-- It is not possible to set a minimum or maximum size for the teams of a course, such that some already existing teams are invalidated;
+- It is not possible to set a minimum or maximum size for the teams of a course, such that any already existing team would be invalidated.

+### Share:

+- To share a course the user needs to be authenticated as a professor teaching in it;
+- Sending a professorId inside the body of a POST to "/API/courses/{name}/share" will share the course with the given professor, if it exists;
-- ...
+- expected input:
+        {
+                "id": id of the professor (string)
+        }

+### Enable/Disable:

+- To enable/disable a course the user needs to be authenticated as a professor teaching in it;
+- Sending an empty POST to "/API/courses/{name}/enable" will enable the course, if it exists;
+- Sending an empty POST to "/API/courses/{name}/disable" will disable the course, if it exists;
+- Disabling a course stops all of its VMs

 ## SERVER : Course student enrollment (enroll, enrollMany, enrollManyCSV, unsubscribe)